Dainty Smith is a Toronto based Actor, Burlesque Performer, Playwright, Producer, and Speaker.

 Dainty believes that through the art of storytelling and a willingness to be exposed that genuine human connections can be made.
 Her performances often tell deeply vulnerable stories regarding race, religion, sexuality and challenging social boundaries.

 Her diverse array of stage performances include the Mayworks Festival, Rock.
 Paper.
-Sistahz, Caminos Festival for Aluna Theatre, The Rhubarb Festival at Buddies in Bad Times Theatre, Artscape, and Daniels Spectrum Theatre.
+Sistahz for B Current Theatre, Caminos Festival for Aluna Theatre, The Rhubarb Festival at Buddies in Bad Times Theatre, Artscape, and Daniels Spectrum Theatre.

 She is the founder of Les Femme Fatales: Women of Colour burlesque troupe, the first burlesque troupe for women of colour in Canada.